Quick Start¶

 docker compose down

-# Pull latest images and restart
+# Pull latest source and rebuild

-docker compose pull && docker compose up -d
+git pull && docker compose up -d --build

 # View logs for the API